Botai culture: Archaeology

-The Botai culture emerged with the transition from a nomadic hunter-gatherer lifestyle with a variety of game to a sedentary lifestyle with a diet that heavily relied on horse meat.
+The Botai culture emerged with the transition from a nomadic hunter-gatherer lifestyle with a variety of game to a sedentary lifestyle with a diet that relied heavily on horse meat.

 The settlements of the Botai consisted of pit-houses and were relatively large and permanent, the largest being the type site at Botai with over 160 houses.
 The population of the Botai culture has been connected to the earliest evidence for horse husbandry.
-Enormous amounts of horse bones were found in and around the Botai settlements, suggesting that the Botai people kept horses or even domesticated them.
+Enormous amounts of horse bones were found in and around the Botai settlements, along with corral-like enclosures and large amounts of horse dung, suggesting that the Botai people kept horses or even domesticated them.
 Archaeological data suggests that the Botai were sedentary pastoralists and also domesticated dogs.

 A number of researchers state that horses were domesticated locally by the Botai.
 It was once thought that most of the horses in evidence were probably the wild species, Equus ferus, hunted with bows, arrows, and spears.
 However, evidence reported in 2009 for pottery containing mare's milk and of horse bones with telltale signs of being bred after domestication have demonstrated a much stronger case for the Botai culture as a major user of domestic horses by about 3,500 BC, close to 1,000 years earlier than the previous scientific consensus.
 Botai horses were primarily ancestors of Przewalski's horses, and contributed 2.7% ancestry to modern domestic horses.
-Thus, modern horses may have been domesticated in other centers of origin.
+Thus, modern horses might have been domesticated in other centres of origin.